Kosovo Climate & Weather

 Kosovo Climate and Weather

-Rainfall is abundant, particularly in the short spring and autumn, with October being the wettest month, and August the driest.
+Rainfall is abundant, particularly in the short spring and autumn.
+October is the wettest month, and August the driest.
 Visitors should note that the climate does vary according to region and geographical features.

-Kosovo is a year-round destination, but the summer months, between May and August, are the peak tourism season and the optimum time to visit.
-At this time the popular cities like Pristina can get crowded.
-November to April is the least popular period for travel to Kosovo, with the exception of the ski season in January and February, which sees visitors flock to the slopes, as this is the best time to ski in Kosovo.
-Spring and autumn can also be very pleasant but it can be rainy.
+Kosovo is a year-round destination, but summer is the peak tourism season and the optimum time to visit.
+Popular cities like Pristina can get crowded during this period.
+November to April is the least popular time, with the exception of ski season in January and February, which sees visitors flock to the slopes.
+This is the best time to ski in Kosovo.
+Spring and autumn are potentially very pleasant but it can be rainy.

 Become our Kosovo Travel Expert

 We are looking for contributors for our Kosovo travel guide.
 If you are a local, a regular traveller to Kosovo or a travel professional with time to contribute and answer occasional forum questions, please contact us.